Trekking to Traveller's Pass from Sary Mogol: A Complete Guide with Views of Lenin Peak

 From 3,500 to 4,150 meters

-A few kilometers away, another area with several camps appears, much larger, which is usually the place where 4x4 vehicles can go.
-If you don't want to hike from Sary-Mogol, this is the most direct option for approaching the mountain by car.
-From there, the trail narrows and becomes more uneven, giving you the feeling of entering a more remote and wild area.
+A few kilometers away there appears another area with several camps, much larger, which is usually the place where 4x4 vehicles can reach.
+If you don't want to walk from Sary-Mogol, this is the most direct way to get to the mountain by car.

 Pasando el campamento hay un tramo con vistas amplias